 Canton 678-792-4908 ∙ Marietta 678-905-8781 ∙ Contact an Attorney Online

 Skillful Representation for the Domestication of Out-of-State Divorce Orders

 At The Law Offices of Abbott & Abbott P.C., we represent clients in all types of cases requiring the domestication of foreign orders.
-We will be there with you through the entire process, from the completion of the initial application and the filing of the petition to any enforcement, contempt or other legal action that needs to be taken with regard to the order, we are prepared to assist you at every step.
+We will be there with you through the entire process, from the completion of the initial application and the filing of the petition to any enforcement, contempt or other legal action that needs to be taken with regard to the order.

 We can help you with the domestication of all types of out-of-state divorce orders, including:

 - Final judgment and decree of divorce

 - Visitation and custody orders

 - Alimony orders

 For a free 30-minute consultation with our Canton and Marietta lawyers for help with the domestication of foreign orders, contact us today.
 We accept all major credit cards.